ibm-cloud-docs/Registry/registry_bc_dr.md

 ### Does the service replicate the data?
 {: #bc-dr_replicate_data}

 All customer data in {{site.data.keyword.registrylong_notm}} is replicated and backed up.
 Backups include service and policy settings and image data, but not vulnerability results, which can be reconstructed.
 All data, including vulnerability results, is replicated within each region so that the loss of a single availability zone is tolerated transparently.
 Regular point-in-time backups are used by {{site.data.keyword.IBM_notm}} to restore the content if the data is corrupted.
-Extra backups are created in other regions with compatible privacy policies that are used by {{site.data.keyword.IBM_notm}} to restore the service in a disaster situation.
+More backups are created in other regions with compatible privacy policies that are used by {{site.data.keyword.IBM_notm}} to restore the service in a disaster situation.

 The following table shows the backup locations.